The Founder of Luke’s FastBreaks

 – LUKE LANGE

 Today Luke enjoys hunting, spending time with his family and his sport of choice is super kart racing.
-Almost 5 years to the day of his diagnosis Luke participated in the SKUSA Winter Series and took home first place.
+Almost five years to the day of his diagnosis Luke participated in the SKUSA Winter Series and took home first place.
 As a previous patient and pediatric cancer survivor Luke gives all the thanks to his doctors and caregivers for giving him the opportunity to live the life he lives today.